Find out what punch needle fabric is best for YOUR punch needle, plus I have a free printable cheat sheet for you!

-I ended up with was a large rug punch needle and a couple of yards of weaver’s cloth.
+I ended up with was a large rug punch needle and a couple of yards of Weaver’s Cloth.
 That combo doesn’t work, I found that out for sure!

 (This post contains affiliate links.
-If you click one and make a purchase, I may receive a commission at no extra cost to you.
-Find out more here.
+If you click one and make a purchase, I may receive a small commission at no extra cost to you.
+Read the disclaimer here.
 Thank you for your support!)

 Monk’s cloth is the most popular cloth for the larger punch needles.
 You can sew it into purses or pillows after you do your punching and it works beautifully.

-Rug linen is a beautiful and long-lasting foundation fabric to use for punch needle.
+Linen is a beautiful and long-lasting foundation fabric to use for punch needle.
 You can leave parts of the linen backing exposed to add a different texture to your design.

 Because of the high quality of linen, you can rest easy knowing your punch needle projects can be heirlooms passed down through the generations.